1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC023/03.design/README.md

-# UC021 - As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure
+# UC023 - As an Admin, I want to list/search operation types, so that I can see the details, edit and remove operation types

 ## 3. Design - Use Case Realization